Porters’ Lodge refurbishment project under way

 - Relocating the pigeonhole area to the back of the Lodge and making it accessible through Staircase 2 will allow more storage space for parcels

-- Adding secondary glazing and internal insulation to improve the thermal and environmental performance of the site
+- Adding secondary glazing and internal insulation to improve sustainability and the thermal and environmental performance of the site

 The applications for planning permission and listed building consent were submitted in August 2021 and granted in October and November 2021.